vereis/blog/apps/blog/priv/posts/20240905115711_migrations_vs_backfilling.md

   - patterns
 ---

-[Ecto](https://hexdocs.pm/ecto/Ecto.html) migrations are a powerful tool for managing your database schema.
+In Elixir, [Ecto](https://hexdocs.pm/ecto/Ecto.html) migrations are a powerful tool for managing your database schema.
 They allow you to define changes to your database schema in a way that can be versioned and applied in a consistent manner.

 You're likely familiar with the concept of migrations in other languages or frameworks, and Ecto migrations are no different.